-Sensitivity of Mountain View Fire Protection District's proportionate share of the net OPEB liability to changes in the discount rate
+Sensitivity of the District's proportionate share of the net OPEB liability to changes in the discount rate.

-The following presents the proportionate share of the net OPEB liability calculated using the discount rate of 7.25 percent, as well as what the proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.25 percent) or 1-percentage-point higher (8.25 percent) than the current rate:
+The following presents the proportionate share of the net OPEB liability calculated using the discount rate of 7.25%, as well as what the proportionate share of the net OPEB liability would be if it were calculated using a discount rate that is one-percentage-point lower (6.25%) or one-percentage-point higher (8.25%) than the current rate:

-1% Decrease (6.25%) Current Discount Rate (7.25%) 1% Increase (8.25%) Proportionate share of the net OPEB liability \$125,285 \$109,370 \$95,772
+1% Decrease (6.25%) Current Discount Rate (7.25%) 1% Increase (8.25%) Proportionate share of the net OPEB liability \$129,525 \$111,525 \$96,151

-OPEB plan fiduciary net position

-Detailed information about the HCTF's fiduciary net position is available in PERA's Annual Report which can be obtained at www.copera.org/investments/pera-financial-reports
+OPEB plan fiduciary net position.
+Detailed information about the HCTF's FNP is available in PERA's ACFR which can be obtained at www.copera.org/investments/pera-financial-reports.